steffenwoell/steffenwoell.github.io/publications.md

 <p>&nbsp;</p>

 ## Edited Volumes
-<p>"Charles Sealsfield and the Mysteries of the Transatlantic Western." <em>EAAS Special Issue: The Literary Western in the Global Imagination</em>.
+<p>"The Sealsfield Enigma and the Narrative Politics of the Transatlantic Western." <em>EAAS Special Issue: The Literary Western in the Global Imagination</em>.
 Eds.
 Christopher Conway (University of Texas, Arlington), David Rio (University of the Basque Country), Marek Paryz (University of Warsaw).
 Accepted for Publication.</p>
 <p>"Playing the Race Card: The Racial Dynamics of Lovecraftian Board Games." <em>The Medial Afterlives of H.P.
 Lovecraft</em>.
 Ed.
 Tim Lanzendörfer.
 Palgrave.
 Accepted for Publication.</p>
 <p>"'True Places Never Are': Navigating (Trans)Oceanic Imaginations in 'Moby-Dick.'" <em>American Studies Over_Seas</em>.
 2021.
 Forthcoming.</p>
 <p>"Spatial Imaginations and Counter-Geographies of Oregon and the Far West." <em>Reinventing the Social: Movements and Narratives of Resistance, Dissension, and Reconciliation in the Americas</em>.
 International Association of Inter-American Studies.
 2021.
 Forthcoming.</p>